The NHS Staff Survey provides a wealth of data which trusts can use to help shape their local approach to people management. Data from the survey can:

 - help identify shifts in staff experience which, in the long term, will impact on patient care

 - provide information on the key workforce issues such as staff engagement, health and wellbeing and equality

 - identify the issues in an organisational culture

 - give insight into staff views on the role of line managers, raising concerns and staffing levels.

-It should be assessed alongside other data such as the Staff Friends and Family Test (Staff FFT), locally designed surveys and workforce information from Electronic Staff Records (ESR).
+It should be assessed alongside other data such as the Staff Friends and Family Test (Staff FFT), locally designed surveys and workforce information from Electronic Staff Records.

 Areas for analysis

-The main areas of staff experience which are assessed in the Staff Survey are:
+The main areas of staff experience which are assessed in the survey are:

 The survey can provide a guide to levels of staff satisfaction, motivation, involvement and willingness to recommend the organisation (known as advocacy).
 Satisfaction and motivation are complex and the survey provides details on the underlying issues.
 For example, the survey gives data on how staff feel about the way the organisation treats them (the question about whether staff feel valued) and their enthusiasm towards their job.
 The extent to which staff feel valued by their organisation does appear to vary between employers, whereas other indicators of motivation appear more linked to occupation.